SIGAAMDAD/the-nomad/README.md

 ## WIP Features
 Here's a complete list of things I plan to put into the game:
-- (Possibly in the first release) loading textures on demand
 - Desert Sea Shanties
 - Desert Brigs
 - Mercenaries